g-morishita/twitter_search_hocus-pocus_api/README.md

 If you see long text which is in JSON format, it works out perfectly.

 Of course, you can check it using `curl` or `wget`.

-## Documentation
-read `document.html`, which is included in a repository.